cest-sources/mr_carbon_zero/README.md

 - ----------------------------------
 - Total:-----------------450,000 €

 Currently energy prices are at 42 cent per kWh.
 Thus, outgoing from the non-optimized demand (159 MWh), this **autarkic MRI + PV + battery system** would amortize itself within **7.7 years**.
-And would contribute to the heating of the building.
+(Without battery below 3 years).
+And it would contribute to the heating of the building.

 And too many roofs are still empty: